 We advise private sector and government clients on all aspects of State aid matters across a broad range of sectors, including investigations, transactions and litigious proceedings.

 Our recent experience includes advising:

-- The UK Government on a number of key strategic matters such as the Green Investment Bank, the Hinckley Point nuclear power plant and the rescuing and restructuring of a number of systemically important banks.
+- The UK Government on a number of key strategic matters such as the Green Investment Bank, the Hinkley Point nuclear power plant and the rescuing and restructuring of a number of systemically important banks.

 - Foreign government entities such as the Portuguese Ministry of Finance in relation to the recapitalisation of a number of Portuguese banks.